As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 The forms you need and where you have to register, are determined by your business structure.

-In some cases, you may need federal, state, or local licenses and permits to operate.
-The SBA’s database lets you search for licensing requirements by state and business types.
+In some cases, you may need federal, state, or local business licenses and permits to operate.
+The SBA’s database lets you search for business licensing requirements by state and business types.
 And remember to contact your municipality to see if there are any local licensing or registration requirements.
+You’ll sometimes need to get a business license from your municipality too.

 You may also need to get an employer identification number (EIN) from the IRS.